-The Company manages its exposure to interest rate risk by means of derivative financial instruments.
+The Company manages its exposure to fair value and interest rate risks by means of derivative financial instruments.
 The company applies fair value and cash flow hedge accounting to its derivatives to match results on the derivatives and related hedged positions.

-The accounting treatment of derivatives is dependent on whether the hedge relationship qualifies for hedge accounting or not.
+The accounting treatment of derivatives is dependent on the effectiveness of the hedge relationship.
 In accordance with IAS 39, hedge effectiveness testing is required to be performed.
-An overview of the Company's hedging activities is included in Note 14.
+An overview of the Company's hedging activities is included in Note 16.